Juhan Kivirähk

 Juhan Kivirähk (born 2 July 1957 in Tallinn) is an Estonian sociologist.

+Early life and education

-Kivirähk is the older brother of writer Andrus Kivirähk.
-In 1980 he graduated from Tartu State University in economic cybernetics.
-From 1984 until 1988, he studied at the Estonian Academy of Sciences at the Institute of Socioeconomic Problems.
+Kivirähk is the son of actor and theatre director Ants Kivirähk and actress Ingrid Kivirähk.
+He is the older brother of writer Andrus Kivirähk.
+In 1980, he graduated from Tartu State University with a degree in economic cybernetics.
+He continued his studies at the Institute of Socioeconomic Problems within the Estonian Academy of Sciences from 1984 to 1988.

+Career

 He is one of the founders of two Estonian poll companies: AS Emor (established in 1990) and OÜ Uuringukeskus Faktum (established in 2002).
 1998-2002 he was the vice-director of the poll company Turu-uuringute AS.
 He has also worked on International Centre for Defence and Security (ICDS).